Burghfield Bridge: World War II

-Business

-Burghfield Bridge is the location of Keynote Studios, a recording studio used by, among others, The Race.

-There is a disused water mill, Burghfield Mill, located alongside the River Kennet, to the west of Burghfield Bridge, now converted to residential apartments.
-Burghfield Lock is nearby on the Kennet and Avon Canal.

 Local legend

-Burghfield Bridge is involved in the local legend of the Cunning Man.
-Various stories exist regarding the legend, citing the Cunning Man as a wizard from nearby Tadley, who was able to heal both ailments and broken relationships.
-Another explanation is that a local building (now the Peter Pan Café) was built by a cunning man using bricks placed on their sides - so to use less building materials.
-The story lends its name to the local pub.
+The pub at Burghfield Bridge is named after the local legend of the Cunning Man.
+Various stories exist regarding the legend, citing the Cunning Man as a wizard from nearby Tadley, who was able to heal ailments and broken relationships.
+Another explanation is that another local building was built by a "cunning man" using bricks placed on their sides to use less building materials.